madeline-scyphers/Procyon-Wiki/docs/Procyon/Rin/Warren.md

 ---

 A bustling street market with neon signs promising foods of all kinds in several languages.
 Hovercars streaming between towering buildings.
 The bass beat of a basement club playing the latest mix; patrons stumbling onto the street, singing.
-Socialites attending a gala at the [Governor](../../Characters/Governor%20Ritam%20al%E2%80%99Malklaith.md)’s mansion.
+Socialites attending a gala at the [[../../Characters/Governor Ritam al’Malklaith|Governor]]’s mansion.

 ---